Vector35/binaryninja-api/docs/guide/index.md

 ![Pseudo C](../img/pseudo-c.png "Pseudo C View"){ width="800" }

 Binary Ninja offers an option to render the HLIL as a decompilation to "Pseudo C".
 This decompilation is intended to be more familiar to the user than the HLIL.
 It is not necessarily intended to be "compliant" C or even recompilable.
-In some cases, it may be possible to edit it into a form that a C compiler will accept, but the amount of effort required will vary widely and no guarantee is made that it will be possible in all cases.
+In some cases, it may be possible to edit it into a form that a C compiler will accept, but the amount of effort required will vary widely, and no guarantee is made that it will be possible in all cases.

 ## Dead Store Elimination